luslab/oz-bulk-rnaseq/H. Differential Expression.md

 	2b.
 For each sample determine the value such that 75% of the scaled data are <= that it.
 	2c.
 Average the 75th quantiles between samples
 	2d. choose the sample whose 75th quintile is closest to the average
 3. Select the genes for calculating the scaling factors.
 Do this separately for each sample relative to the reference.
+This creates a table of log ratios
 		3a. filter out biased genes (very up/down regulated genes) by using log fold differences 3b.
 Compare remaining genes with Reference gene counts.
 Log2(Reference Gene/Sample Gene).
-If Reference gene count = 0 then value is -Inf.
+If Reference gene count or sample Gene count = 0 then value is -Inf.
 		3c.
-Remove gene with Inf values (i.e.
+Remove gene with Inf values (i.e. no reads mapped to gene in 1 or both samples)
+	4. Calculate a table to id
 Input = raw counts from htseq-count or featureCounts.
 Can also use QoRTs Counts - see [page 17](http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf)